 Frequently Asked Questions

-You will need cash for everything in Xcalak, and you cannot get any cash here as there is no bank and no cash machine.
-International transactions have become very difficult.
-People have been reporting that they were not able to get any cash in Mahahual.
-To be safe, you should plan on getting all the cash you expect to need before you leave Playa del Carmen if you’re coming from the north, or Chetumal if you’re coming from the south or west.
-Do not bother with Travelers Checks.
-Very few places in Xcalak accept them.
+You will need cash for almost everything in Xcalak, and you cannot get any cash here as there are no bank or ATM’s.
+There are a couple of ATM’s in Mahahual.
+One is at the Costa Maya Hotel near the Cruise Ship port.
+Another is in the Casitas at the first intersection at the Coffee shop across from the largest grocery store in Mahahual.
+To be safe, you should plan on getting all the pesos you expect to need on your way down if you’re coming from the north, or Chetumal if you’re coming from the south or west.

 You probably won’t find many places south of Tulum where you can use a credit card.
 In places like Cancun and Playa del Carmen, credit cards are readily accepted.
 However, you might want to contact your credit card carrier before you come and alert them the card may be used for transactions in Mexico.
-However, you will not be able to use a credit card or debit card in Xcalak.
+There are a couple of restaurants in Xcalak that take Credit Cards but most don’t.
+Again, they might take USD’s but will not give a good conversion rate.

 What to Bring